The Environmental Health team deals with owner-occupied and

 Click here for charges

-Private sewers and lateral drains have transfered ownership
+Private sewers and lateral drains have transferred

-connected to the current public sewerage system.
+sewers that are connected to the current public sewerage

 In the Northumbrian Water area the change will see 13,500